falko-buschke/ModernCoexistence/README.md

 A combination of species is considered stable if it meets both of the following conditions:

-1. All species in the assemblage have positive equilibrium densities ($N_i^*$, the population denisty when growth rates are zero).
+1. All species in the assemblage have positive equilibrium densities ($N_i^*$, the population density when growth rates are zero).
 2. None of the other species, those not in the assemblage, are able to invade (i.e. they all have negative invasion growth rates).

 If these two conditions are met for multiple combinations of species, the combination with the highest species richness is seleceted to calcualte multispecies niche ($\mathcal{N}$) and fitness ($\mathcal{F}$) differnences according to the method outline by: